juspay/services-flake/doc/mailhog.md

 # Mailhog

-[Mailhog SMTP server](https://grafana.com/docs/loki/latest/) is Web and API based SMTP testing tool.
+[Mailhog SMTP server](https://github.com/mailhog/MailHog) is a Web and API based SMTP testing tool which only runs in RAM and has not storage.

 ## Getting Started